 When Is Whale Watching Season In Brisbane, Queensland?

-Whale watching season can be anywhere between late May and early November each year.
+A whale-watching season can be anywhere between late May and early November each year.
 It’s a popular activity in Brisbane, and both locals and tourists get excited to watch each season!
-Usually during the later months of the migration is when whale watching is in full swing, with the peak sighting months being September and October.
+Usually, the later months of the migration are when whale watching is in full swing, with the peak sighting months being September and October.
+When Is The

-In terms of time of day, there’s not a huge difference between the morning and afternoon in whale watching, however the mornings do tend to be slightly calmer than the afternoons which may be a consideration.
-Sometimes, a cloudy day is the best whale watching weather as well, as they’re fewer people and tour guides around, so it’s less busy than usual.
+In terms of the time of day, there’s not a huge difference between the morning and afternoon in whale watching, however, the mornings do tend to be slightly calmer than the afternoons which may be a consideration.
+Sometimes, a cloudy day is the best whale-watching weather as well, as they’re fewer people and tour guides around, so it’s less busy than usual.